HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 while OpenMP is a prescriptive language.

-The Clacc strategy for interpreting OpenACC is based on one-to-one mapping of [OpenACC directives to OpenMP directives](https://ieeexplore.ieee.org/document/8639349) as we have already shown in the table.

 The Clacc compiler platform suffers from some limitations, [mainly](https://ieeexplore.ieee.org/document/8639349): (i) translating OpenACC to OpenMP in Clang is currently supported only in C but not yet in C++ nor in Fortran. (ii) Clacc has so far focused primarily on compute constructs, and thus lacks support of data-sharing between the CPU-host and a GPU-device.
 These limitations however are expected to be overcame in the near future.
 At the end, the Clacc's design provides an acceptable GPU-performance, as stated [here](https://www.exascaleproject.org/highlight/clacc-an-open-source-openacc-compiler-and-source-code-translation-project/).
 Note that Clacc is publicly available [here](https://github.com/llvm-doe-org/llvm-project/wiki).